 - Apply CAA fungicides preferably in a preventive manner - Apply a maximum of 50% of the total number of intended applications for disease control not exceeding a total of 4 CAA fungicide sprays during one crop cycle.
 In areas of high resistance, the total number should not exceed a maximum of 3 applications during one crop cycle - Always apply CAA fungicides in mixture with effective partners such as multi-site or other non-cross resistant fungicides - An effective partner for a CAA fungicide is one that provides satisfactory disease control when used alone at the mixture rate - Alternation with fungicides having other modes of action is recommended in spray programs For more detailed product recommendations refer to the use guidelines published by the respective CAA manufacturers.
 3.2.
-CAA - Phytophthora infestans - Late blight of potato and tomato No resistant isolates from field populations have been found since the introduction of CAA fungicides in 1993.
-Phytophthora infestans is classified by FRAC as a medium risk pathogen.
+CAA - Phytophthora infestans - Late blight of potato and tomato Phytophthora infestans is classified by FRAC as a medium risk pathogen.
 Long-term experience with CAA fungicides demonstrates that the resistance risk of Phytophthora infestans to this fungicide group is low to moderate.
 For effective resistance management, a precautionary strategy has to be implemented.
 Use Recommendations: